rsyslog/rsyslog/source/configuration/modules/omruleset.rst

 High-performance filter condition
 ---------------------------------

-The next example is used to creat a high-performance nested and filter condition.
+The next example is used to create a high-performance nested and filter condition.
 Here, it is first checked if the message contains a string "error".
 If so, the message is forwarded to another ruleset which then applies some filters.
 The advantage of this is that we can use